Know Your Rights In Search And Seizure

 Fourth Amendment suppression motions may be made if the police have exceeded the scope of a search warrant, obtained evidence resulting from a traffic stop that was made without sufficient cause, conducted a search with a search warrant that was not supported by probable cause, or otherwise conducted an unreasonable search or seizure of an individual’s home, vehicle, property or person.

-While search and seizure issues often arise in weapons and drug cases, they can arise in the context of any criminal case in which the police have conducted an unreasonable search and seizure.
+Search and seizure issues are common in cases centered on weapons and drugs. but they can arise in any criminal case in which the police have conducted an unreasonable search and seizure.
 Our experienced attorneys have the knowledge and experience to identify police errors that may give rise to successful suppression motions.
 Using our experience and knowledge of the law, we provide a strong defense for each client we serve.

 Speak With A Criminal Defense About Your Case